 The next hurdle was the significant matter of having absolutely no fishing tackle to speak of.
-This was rapidly remedied and after a few days of perusing an online second-hand tackle retailer, I managed to pick up a pair of half decent rods, some old-school Shimano Baitrunners and all the basic sundries that I would need for some short day-sessions.
+This was rapidly remedied and after a few days of perusing an online second-hand tackle retailer I managed to pick up a pair of half decent rods, some old-school Shimano Baitrunners and all the basic sundries that I would need for some short day-sessions.
 As for bait, I simply sourced some good quality Tiger nuts and hemp seed, which in the past had been firm favourites of mine.

 This process of tackle reacquisition tickled me immensely.
-Back in the day I had owned the whole gamut of high-tech, high-spec gear, of which quite naively, I was very proud.
+Back in the day I had owned the whole gamut of high-tech, high-spec gear, of which quite naively I was very proud.
 It was a wonderful juxtaposition to trudge along the lane on that first trip (which I described for you above) with only the essential essentials and barely a brand name in sight.
 It was very liberating in fact.

 I fished that beautiful little lake on a regular basis for a couple of years and it served as the most delightful entry point back into fishing.
 It turned out that the lake used to be fished by Chris Yates and one which he fondly remembers in his book ‘Casting at the Sun’.
 I used to relish this when creeping about the water; I was following in the footsteps of one of my favourite anglers.

 To my amazement the lake was rarely fished and most of the time I had it to myself, especially since my flexible working life saw me fishing mostly mid-week, a time when most lakes are a little quieter.
-This luxury allowed me lots of opportunity to experiment with different approaches around the water, whether that be ‘spombing’ a bed of particles to the inaccessible far margins (I hadn’t even seen a Spomb before this), stalking fish 2 feet out from the dam wall or wading my bait out to some inconspicuous spot, feeling the lake bed for minute discrepancies with my bare feet.
+This luxury allowed me lots of opportunity to experiment with different approaches around the water without disturbing anyone, whether that be ‘spombing’ a bed of particles to the inaccessible far margins (I hadn’t even seen a Spomb before this), stalking fish 2 feet out from the dam wall or wading my bait out to some inconspicuous spot, feeling the lake bed for minute discrepancies with my bare feet.

 Over time it dawned on me that I now felt much more relaxed about my fishing than I ever did in the old days.
 This gave me the freedom of mind to be more experimental and most importantly, the freedom just to sit back, enjoy the angling process and simply let things unfold naturally whilst I immersed myself in nature’s endless bounty.
 And do you know something?
 The less I tried, the better I did.

 One thing that I noticed was that with all of my martial arts training my angling skills had improved in a number of key ways; latent learning is a powerful thing.
 With better body mechanics and a much calmer and focused mind I found that my casting was infinitely better than before.
 Indeed, I found that I now loved casting as if it were some kind of beautiful art form.
 There’s nothing so satisfying as putting your mind onto some tricky spot and being able to hit it consistently.
-Sometimes, just for fun, I would practise my under-arm casts and spend an hour aiming for different leaves as they floated by cajoled across the surface of the water by the meandering wind.
+Sometimes just for fun, I would practise my under-arm casts and spend an hour aiming for different leaves as they floated by cajoled across the surface of the water by the meandering wind.

-It really doesn’t matter what you read or see in videos, it is from your own direct experience that true learning is formed.
-And so during this period I just enjoyed myself; I revelled in my fishing and had the greatest of times, like some kind of middle-aged Huckleberry Finn with a penchant for carp.
+It really doesn’t matter what you read or see in videos, it is from your own direct experience that true learning is formed and so during this period I just enjoyed myself; I revelled in my fishing and had the greatest of times, like some kind of middle-aged Huckleberry Finn with a penchant for carp.

-On one particular night I had tucked myself up in my old Nash sleeping bag (of all my original gear the only item I actually hung on to) just under a large bush to the side of my swim.
+On one particular night I had tucked myself up in my old Nash sleeping bag (of all my original gear the only item I actually hung on to – it’s still brilliant) just under a large bush to the side of my swim.
 I was very cosy.
 Sometime during the night something stirred me and I slowly opened my eyes to find that a small herd of deer had made their way down to the lake for a drink.
 They were poised just beyond arm’s length.
 Being so close it was a remarkable sight and for a short time I watched them, until that is, I made the smallest of movements which immediately sent them galloping, sure-footed and as silent as shadows, back into the fields beyond.